qutip/qutip/doc/guide/guide-dynamics.rst

 Here we compare the performance of the master-equation and monte-Carlo solvers to their quantum optics toolbox counterparts.

-In this example, we calculate the time-evolution of the density matrix for a coupled oscillator system using the odesolve function, and compare it to the quantum optics toolbox (qotoolbox).
+In this example, we calculate the time-evolution of the density matrix for a coupled oscillator system using the `mesolve` function, and compare it to the quantum optics toolbox (qotoolbox).
 Here, we see that the QuTiP solver out performs it's qotoolbox counterpart by a substantial margin as the system size increases.

 .. figure:: guide-dynamics-odesolve-performance.png
    :align: center